 JS, TS, Go, Python, PHP, etc. project

-Using YAML or the Azure Classic interface to create the Azure build pipeline for JavaScript, TypeScript, Go, Python, PHP, and other projects.
+Adding the SonarQube Cloud analysis to your Azure build pipeline for JavaScript, TypeScript, Go, Python, PHP, and other projects.

 Before you begin, read Azure Pipelines integration overview.